 Café Sidoli’s, Ebbw Vale

 Sidoli’s is one of the most famous Italian family names in Wales, made so through its award-winning ice cream recipes.
-Benedetto Sidoli arrived in Wales in the early 20th century from Bardi, bringing with him traditional family ice cream recipes, and soon began trading to local businesses in the valleys.
+Benedetto Sidoli arrived in Wales in the early 20th century from Bardi, bringing with him traditional family ice cream recipes.
+He soon began trading to local businesses in the valleys.

 Joe’s Ice Cream, Swansea

 You haven’t been to Swansea until you’ve had a Joe’s.
-The legendary ice cream is a tradition in these parts, with a North Pole (two vanilla ice cream wafers served in a boat covered in sauce… mmm!) regularly named one of Wales’ favourite dishes.
-The Joe’s ice cream seafront parlour in Mumbles is probably its most famous home, but the St Helen’s Road shop in Swansea is where it all began.
+The legendary ice cream is a tradition in these parts, with a North Pole (two vanilla ice cream wafers served in a boat covered in sauce) regularly named as one of Wales’ favourite dishes.
+The Joe’s Ice Cream seafront parlour in Mumbles is probably its most famous home, but the St Helen’s Road shop in Swansea is where it all began.

 Fecci and Sons ice cream parlour, Tenby

-Colloquially and fondly known by visitors and locals as ‘Top Geos’ after its founder Geo Fecci, Fecci’s ice cream parlour is a stalwart on the Tenby ice cream scene.
-At the centre of the much-loved seaside town since 1935, Fecci’s still serves traditional Italian ice cream, coffee and snacks to thousands of tourists, year in year out.
+Fondly known by visitors and locals as ‘Top Geo's’ after its founder Geo Fecci, Fecci’s Ice Cream Parlour is a stalwart on the Tenby ice cream scene.
+At the centre of the much-loved seaside town since 1935, Fecci’s serves traditional Italian ice cream, coffee and snacks to thousands of tourists, year in year out.

 Parisella’s ice cream parlour, Conwy

-Parisella’s has been manufactured in Conwy since 1949 and was set up by Domenico Parisella, who emigrated to the UK from Italy in 1912.
-Originally sold via a motorised tricycle, the Parisella ice cream van business grew throughout the fifties and sixties and the Parisella name is still synonymous with ice cream in North Wales.
+Parisella’s has been manufactured in Conwy since 1949.
+It was set up by Domenico Parisella, who emigrated to the UK from Italy in 1912.
+Originally sold via a motorised tricycle, the Parisella ice cream van business grew throughout the 1950s and 1960s, and the Parisella name is still synonymous with ice cream in North Wales.

-Pietro Sidoli is believed to be related by marriage to Giacomo Bracci, the pioneer of the Italian ice cream and confectionary shops in South Wales and where the name of ‘Bracci’ shops came from.
+Pietro Sidoli is believed to be related by marriage to Giacomo Bracci, the pioneer of the Italian ice cream and confectionary shops in South Wales.
 During the tensions of the Second World War, Pietro was forced to move away, but soon re-established himself in the Welsh community after the war ended.

-Artillio Conti was just 13 when he made the journey from Bardi to Wales and saved enough money with his two brothers to open a café in Ystradgynlais, which soon grew to a total of 17 Conti's cafes across South and West Wales.
+Artillio Conti was just 13 when he made the journey from Bardi to Wales.
+He saved enough money to open a café in Ystradgynlais with his two brothers.
+Their empire soon grew to a total of 17 Conti's cafes across South and West Wales.